I’m proud. But I’m not that proud.

 Two gun shots rang out.
 Bang bang.
 I didn’t change my course.
 Approaching where the projectiles originated four police units locked the street up.
 The officers had their firearms drawn.
 Standing behind their cars.
 Yelling.
 They were yelling at a house.
 I floated through the scene as if I were invisible.
 Invincible.
 My steps although consistently the same as I’ve walked through this place on earth many times before felt slow as a motion picture trick.
 They were still yelling as I passed under yet another hanging orange light down the street.

 “Do you smoke weed?” asked of me by a man with tape on his shoes.
 “No man.
 Not anymore.”
-I said as I kept walking.
-I heard the palm trees shivering as the wind passed through them.
+I said as I kept walking lighting a splif, I heard the palm trees shivering as the wind passed through them.
 The moon separated the palm branches from the black sky.
-I could hear the man who wanted to get high with me talking to himself as his noise got more faint while I put distance between us.
+I could hear the man who wanted to get high with me talking to himself as his noise got more faint while the light put distance between us.

 I sent you an empty envelope because I ran out of things to say to you.
 You needed me to do more.
 So sit there on your throne and watch…